scroll to top

 The Competency Ontology is constantly updated through interactions with educators, employers, and users.
 It intersects with other systems within the Talent Triad in a variety of ways.

-for mastery within each credential, as well as the competencies gained through courses and other experiences.
-This important work by education providers enables an individualized verified account of credentials and the competencies that those credentials signify.
+• The Alabama Credential Registry is the state’s central clearinghouse for making all credentials available in Alabama known and transparent through the Alabama Compendium of Valuable Credentials.
+The Credential Registry is also used to tag competencies to credentials and to tag credentials and the underlying competencies to in-demand occupations.
+Using the Ontology, education providers identify the competencies required for mastery within each credential, as well as the competencies gained through courses and other experiences.
+This important work by education providers enables an individualized verified account of credentials and the competencies for which those credentials signify mastery.

 • The Skills-Based Job Description Generator enables employers to easily design and post skills-based job descriptions, identifying needed and desired competencies and work experiences.
 Leveraging the controlled vocabulary of the Competency Ontology, skills-based job descriptions generated through the platform align with competency outcomes identified by education providers, enabling “recommendations” between individuals with verified competencies and jobs for which they are qualified.

-The Alabama Talent Triad team invites you to learn with us.
 The work on the Competency Ontology is continually advancing, and our experiences and insights can help your state avoid problems and hasten progress in building a comprehensive ontology of competencies.

 Specifically, we are eager to partner with states that are interested in sharing competency infrastructure, enabling learners and job seekers to move across state lines and effectively compete in regional labor markets that often span borders.